MattPicDev/Room-Planner/README.md

 4. Click **Delete Line** button to remove the selected line
 5. Click elsewhere to deselect

+### Managing Furniture
+1. Click **Furniture** tool to open the furniture library
+2. Click **+ Add Furniture** to create a new template:
+   - Enter name (e.g., "Sofa", "Table", "Bed")
+   - Set dimensions in grid squares (width × height)
+   - Choose a color
+   - Optionally add a category
+3. Click on a template to select it for placement
+4. Click on the grid to place furniture
+5. Use **Select** tool to move furniture by dragging
+6. With furniture selected, use **Rotate 90°** to rotate
+7. Click **Delete** to remove furniture from the room

 ### Saving and Loading
 - Layouts are automatically saved to browser local storage
 - Use **Export** to save as a JSON file